 Melksham Town Football Club Ltd Company Registered Number 07321702 is a Private Company Limited by Guarantee.

-For the purposes of publication of ownership, we can confirm that the following named people are listed as Directors of the company and hold significant interest:
+For the purposes of publication of ownership, we can confirm that the following named people are listed as Directors of the company:

 The club was established as Melksham Football Club in 1876.
 In 1894 we were founder members of the Wiltshire League.
 We were Division One champions in 1903–04 and won the Wiltshire Senior Cup the following season.
 In 1920 the club was renamed Melksham & Avon United as a result of their new ground being owned by Avon Rubber, before reverting to our original name in the 1926–27 season.
 They were runners-up in the league in 1924–25, 1929–30 and 1936–37.
 In 1951 the club adopted our current name and went on to finish as runners-up in Division One in 1959–60 and 1971–72, also winning the Wiltshire Senior Cup again in 1969–70.